Nana-447/react--fully-from-scratch/readmes/INFO.md

 - Never use "this.state.variable = "test";
 - The "setState" triggers and renders a new component automatically;

+## WHAT IS A REACT COMPONENT?
+- A function that renders a State;

 ## WAYS OF CREATING COMPONENTS IN REACT
 ### USING CLASSES:
 ``class App extends Component {